meegashira/Laboratory-Monitoring/README.md

 # Laboratory-Monitoring

-Arduino project of a laboratory monitoring in real time as a final project for the course Computer Engineering Projects offered at the Federal University of São Paulo.
+Arduino project of a system capable of laboratory ambience monitoring in real time as a final project for the course Computer Engineering Projects offered at the Federal University of São Paulo.

 This is a WORK IN PROGRESS